fecommunity/reactpress/README.md

 ## ✨ Philosophy: One backend, all your fronts.

 **ReactPress** is a modern full-stack publishing platform built on the architectural philosophy of **"One Backend, all your fronts."**.
-It enables React developers to focus on frontend development while rapidly building professional-grade blogs, websites, and content management systems.
+It enables developers to focus on frontend development while rapidly building professional-grade blogs, websites, and content management systems.

-> A backend solution that empowers React developers to easily build full-stack applications.
+> A backend solution that empowers developers to easily build full-stack applications.

 [![ReactPress Poster](./public/poster.png)](https://blog.gaoredu.com)